Review of "Hell is a Squared Circle"

 As Walsh relocates himself but continues to be dogged by his practice of avoiding the past, Hell is a Squared Circle expands like a well-fleshed out short story visually depicted by the dynamic, muscle-bound art from Francesco Biagini and colorist Mark Englert.
 The professional wrestlers often look like human mountains, and Walsh seems to never see an opponent or other human that he can't beat in a fight, and in general he's right, but though he can give up alcohol (the use of which only exaggerates his malfunctioning self-control) and though he can discipline his body, he can't make himself change his own character.

-None of this gets tiring in Condon's story as Walsh moves through his role as a wrestler and sometimes bar bouncer, often phantasizing about reliving the glories of the past and making attempts at making a respectable future.
-Walsh particularly wants contact with his estranged daughter Daria.
-Though mostly a peripheral person in the tale, we see the little girl become a young woman over the stories 48 pages, and she is one of the few instances in which another human being seems to even matter to the self-absorbed ring fighter.
-His reunion with her in Canada where Walsh is fighting is an emotional highlight, but Condon's script doesn't let us believe it is the pleasant payoff for hard work that it feels like to Walsh, instead, by then we know the amorphous power of circumstances is also the tightening vise grip of consequences getting closer, and closer.
+None of this grows tiring in Condon's story as Walsh moves through his roles as a wrestler and occasional bar bouncer, often fantasizing about reliving past glories while also striving to build a respectable future.
+His deepest desire is to reconnect with his estranged daughter, Daria.
+Though mostly a peripheral figure in the tale, we watch the little girl grow into a young woman over the story’s 48 pages, and she becomes one of the few people who truly matters to the self-absorbed ring fighter.
+His reunion with her in Canada, where he is competing, provides an emotional highlight.
+Yet Condon’s script does not allow us to accept it as the triumphant payoff Walsh believes it to be.
+By this point, we understand that the amorphous power of circumstance has become the tightening vise of consequences, closing in steadily and inevitably.

-The oversized magazine format of Hell is a Squared Circle allows for well-populated pages of panels, and the ferocity of the ring is well presented by Bagini's artwork.
-In a few places transitions between panels are not clear as they ought to be, so the storytelling is not flawless.
-The coloring is bold, with humans often in a state of purple or red anger, bursting with oversized expressions.
-Visually it is a good combination with Condon's writing, since so much of the story is happening inside of the wrestler's head, related to us via monologuing, as if no one else really exists and Walsh is just wrestling against himself for 48 pages, and losing.
+The oversized magazine format of Hell is a Squared Circle allows for richly populated pages of panels, and Bagini’s artwork conveys the ferocity of the ring with ferocity and intensity.
+At times, however, the transitions between panels are less clear than they should be, leaving the storytelling slightly uneven.
+The coloring is bold, often depicting characters in states of purple or red fury, their oversized expressions bursting with emotion.
+Visually, this pairs well with Condon’s writing, since so much of the narrative unfolds inside the wrestler’s head, delivered through monologue, it is as if no one else truly exists and Walsh is locked in a 48-page battle against himself, one he is steadily losing.

 Early in the tale, Walsh shows us that within him is the desire to stop being a "heel" character in the ring, and to "go over" to being a "face," which is a heroic good guy who battles evil and triumphs.
 The ideal is there in his head, but Walsh will not make his hands obey, and they are dangerous, vicious weapons.